medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major.md

 Read the [release notes]({{url}}) for full details.

 Following our support policy, versions {{versions}} are no longer supported.
 Projects running these versions should start planning to upgrade in the near future.
-For more details read our [software support documentation](https://docs.communityhealthtoolkit.org/core/overview/supported-software/).
+For more details read our [software support documentation](https://docs.communityhealthtoolkit.org/core/releases/#supported-versions).

 Check out our [roadmap](https://github.com/orgs/medic/projects/112) to see what we're working on next.
 ```
+- [ ] Add one last update to the [Medic Product Team call agenda](https://docs.google.com/document/d/14AuJ7SerLuOPESBjQlJqpBtzwSAoVf5ykTT7fjyJBT0/edit) and use this meeting to lead an internal release retrospective covering what went well and areas to improve for next time.
 - [ ] Mark this issue "done" and close the Milestone.